EnriqueMoran/remoteDiscordShell/README.md

 remoteDiscordShell is a remote shell for Linux that makes use of Discord's conection to send commands and receive their output from the computer.
 This tool is specially useful if you want to connect to a computer that is behind a private network without opening ports or just want to control your computer through Discord, without using any ssh client.

+Check [remoteTelegramShell](https://github.com/EnriqueMoran/remoteTelegramShell) out for a similar solution working in Telegram.

 ![alt tag](/readme_images/readme_img_1.gif)

 ## Features
-- Control your computer even if its in a private network.
+- Control your computer even if its within a private network.
 - Send and download any file to/from your computer.
 - All Linux distros supported.
 - Login system and root restriction to avoid malicious connections from other users.